SURGroup/UQpy/docs/source/sampling/akmcs.rst

 This point can be interpreted as the point in :math:`S` where the Kriging model has the highest probabability of incorrectly identifying the sign of the performance function (i.e. incorrectly predicting the safe/fail state of the system).

-The ``AdaptiveKriging`` then adds the corresponding point to the training set, re-fits the Kriging model and repeats the procedure until the following stopping criterion in met:
+The :class:`.AdaptiveKriging` then adds the corresponding point to the training set, re-fits the Kriging model and repeats the procedure until the following stopping criterion in met:

 .. math:: \min(U(\mathbf{x})) > \epsilon_u